-Join George Maestri for an in-depth discussion in this video Attaching eyes to the skeleton, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Attaching eyes to the skeleton, part of Maya: Character Rigging.

 Now that we have the eyes in place, we still need to connect them into the skeleton.…Typically, we want to connect them to this neck bone so that when this neck…rotates, the eyes just follow along with the head and the head joint.…Now, we don't have any skinning on the character's head right now.…So we're going to attach the eyes in anticipation of skinning the head, and when…we finally skin the head everything will move together, but right now we just…need to get the eyes attached into the skeleton.…